Grace-Kabute/simple_shell/README.md

-A simple shell in C programming. our shell will be able to:
+A simple shell in C programming.
+Our shell will be able to:
--Display a promt
+-Display a prompt
 -read inputs/commands
 -parse and tokeniz inputs/commands
 -search and parse commands